mobxjs/mobx/docs/refguide/computed-decorator.md

 Note: don't use arrow functions as the `this` would be incorrect.

-Fur further details, check the mobx-utils [docs](https://github.com/mobxjs/mobx-utils#computedfn)
+For further details, check the mobx-utils [docs](https://github.com/mobxjs/mobx-utils#computedfn)